Lower Kochertal railway: Prehistory, planning, and construction

 In the era before the construction of the railway, Neuenstadt was located on the stagecoach route from Heilbronn via Mergentheim to Würzburg and was therefore well developed in terms of transport.
 With the continuous opening of the Stuttgart–Heilbronn–Würzburg line (today's Franconian Railway) in 1869, which ran from Jagstfeld in a northerly direction along the Jagst (Western Fork Railway), Neuenstadt was sidelined.
 The plans for the construction of the Heilbronn–Hall Kocher Railway, which opened in 1862 and were to run eastwards via Neckarsulm and the lower reaches of the Kocher, promised a remedy.
-However, the towns in the Weinsberg Valley and the city of Heilbronn succeeded in pushing through a more southerly route via Weinsberg, bypassing Neckarsulm and Neuenstadt, for which the complex construction of the Weinsberg Tunnel was accepted.
+However, the towns in the Weinsberg Valley and the city of Heilbronn succeeded i pushing through a more southerly route via Weinsberg, bypassing Neckarsulm and Neuenstadt, for which the complex construction of the Weinsberg Tunnel was accepted.
 The reason for Heilbronn was the plans of the Württemberg state for a Neckar port as a transshipment point between ship and rail in Neckarsulm so that Heilbronn as the region's sole transport hub saw its preeminence in danger.

 After neither the connection via the Kocher Railway nor the Western Fork Railway was successful, the cities and municipalities petitioned in 1873 for the construction of a railway line in the lower Kocher Valley, but without success.
 19 years later, on the occasion of the opening of the Waldenburg–Künzelsau Kocher Valley Railway on 1 October 1892, the Württemberg Prime Minister of Mittnacht held out the prospect of an extension of the line downstream of the Kocher.
 Citing this, the residents soon submitted a petition for further construction, but this was rejected by the Württemberg government concerning a lack of planning capacity and the heavy burden caused by the construction of main lines.
 The Kocher Valley Railway was not extended until 1924, but only to Forchtenberg.

 While Heilbronn and Neckarsulm flourished due to industrialization and Jagstfeld developed into an important railway junction, the lack of transport connections in the lower Kocher valley led to a creeping depopulation.
 In Neuenstadt, trade and commerce shrank.
 The concession of private railway companies in Württemberg from the 1890s onwards brought new hope.
 On 15 April 1898, a railway committee was formed from Neuenstadt and the communities of Kochertürn, Degmarn, and Oedheim, which commissioned the Arthur Koppel company to carry out studies for a railway.
 Initial proposals to run the line from the Oberamtsstadt Neckarsulm or Kochendorf to the Kochertal did not meet with the approval of the four municipalities and the royal government, as a connection to the Jagstfeld railway junction (today Bad Friedrichshall Hauptbahnhof) seemed more convenient and thus more economical.
 The topographical conditions also spoke against Neckarsulm as a starting point.